 People in the Apple Community forum have had this same thing happen to them.
 Try this fix to get your deleted songs from Apple Music back.

-3. Make sure that you have Sync Library turned on.
+- Make sure Sync Library is turned on.

-4. Now go inside the Music app, and you should see all your songs and playlist there.
-Make sure your iPhone is connected to Wi-Fi or cellular data.
+- Open the Music app, wait a few moments, and you should see all your songs and playlists.
+Your device must be connected to Wi-Fi or cellular data.

 Note: On older versions of iOS, turn on Show Apple Music and iCloud Music Library.
 Both of these settings are required to see all of your songs.